Have you ever wanted to take an up close and personal look at ant colonies?

 Their foraging behavior is unique compared to other species, as they hunt alone rather than in colonies.

-Bulldog ants have a distinctive, powerful bite that sets them apart from other ants and their relatively slow movement.
+Bulldog ants have a distinctive, powerful bite that sets them apart from other ants, and they move relatively slowly.

 They also possess pincer-like mandibles that help them break into solid objects or tunnel through loose soil for food.